As of 1 July 2013 all councils in Victoria have been directed to charge the Fire Services Property Levy.

 The levy will be listed on Council rate notices, collected by Council and paid to the State Government.
 The levy will not be included in Council’s budgets because it is not Council’s money.

 The levy will be based on property value rather than fire risk.
 Municipalities with high property values but low fire risk are expected to pay more overall.
 Actual outcomes will vary from property to property.
-The State Government has stated that Victorian residential property owners overall will be better off as a result of this reform and that the new system will be more equitable.

 For more information go to firelevy.vic.gov.au